Billy Cowie

-Billy Cowie is a Scottish choreographer, writer and composer born in 1954 who works mostly in the areas of live, installation and screen dance.
-He composes the music for all his choreography and this has been recorded by Marie McLaughlin, Nicola Hall, Gerard McChrystal and Rowan Godel.
-His writing includes seven novels, a book of poems and two dance textbooks.
+Billy Cowie is a Scottish writer, choreographer, and composer born in 1954 who works mostly in the areas of live performance, installation and screen dance.
+He composes the music for all his works and this has been recorded by Marie McLaughlin, Nicola Hall, Gerard McChrystal and Rowan Godel.
+His writing includes the texts for over twenty performances, novels, a book of poems and two dance textbooks.